protontypes/open-sustainable-technology/README.md

 - [hubeau](https://github.com/inrae/hubeau) - An R-package proposing a collection of function to help retrieve data from the French national databases on water.
 - [grundwasser-data](https://github.com/correctiv/grundwasser-data) - A Germany-wide analysis of groundwater levels between 1990 and 2021.
 - [Enhydris](https://github.com/openmeteo/enhydris) - A system for the storage and management of hydrological and meteorological time series.
+- [LeakDB](https://github.com/KIOS-Research/LeakDB) - A realistic leakage dataset for water distribution networks.
+The dataset is comprised of a large number of artificially created but realistic leakage scenarios, on different water distribution networks, under varying conditions.

 ## Atmosphere
 ### Atmospheric Composition and Dynamics